 Inevitably, I usually get hungry about this time.
 And there’s always a good bratwurst stand in the market square.

 The bratwurst powers my walk up the long hill into the castle district.
-I pass the underappreciated St. Lawrence Church on the left.
+I pass the underappreciated St. Sebald Church on the left.

 At the top of the hill stands Nuremberg’s iconic castle.
 The views from the beneath the round turret of the entire city are extremely impressive.